leafsphp/docs/src/docs/tooling/logging.md

 composer require leafs/logger
 ```

-You can find more information on the logger module [here](/docs/modules/logger)

 ::: tip Quick Tip
 Logger is already integrated with Leaf core on a base level and so there's no need to initialize it.
 You might never even need to use the logger module yourself.
 :::